center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

 Impact
 ~~~~~~~
 Because Cisco was unable to obtain the final payload, we cannot determine the objective of the attack.
-However, we can assess possible impact with moderate confidence based on information in the report on Muddy Water's observed behavior in past campaigns.
+However, we can assess possible impact based on information in the report on Muddy Water's observed behavior in past campaigns.
 We will reflect this uncertainty in our flow in the Action descriptions and confidence property and by using an OR operator.

 .. image:: _static/Impact.png
    :alt: Screenshot from Cisco report of the MuddyWater Threat Actor section.
 The section says "Campaigns carried out by the threat actor aim to achieve either of three outcomes."
 Each outcome is underlined: Espionage, Intellectual Property Theft, and Ransomware attacks.
 The three techniques labeled correspond to those outcomes and are TA0009 Collection, TA0010 Exfiltration, and T1486 Data Encrypted for Impact.